đź’ˇThe CIO Strategic Playbook for AI in 2026 is now available!

 As a SaaS solution, the Fluid Topic Platform is designed to integrate with your existing infrastructure and tools to enable dynamic publishing without disrupting the company’s writing process.

-Our platform is a game-changing solution for tech doc publishing teams, and it can prove revolutionary for many other teams such as customer support and field service teams, too.
+Our platform is a game-changing solution for technical documentation publishing teams, and it can prove revolutionary for many other teams, such as customer support and field service teams, too.

-Our solution is currently used by companies like Siemens Building Technologies, JFrog, Hexagon, Teradata, Palo Alto Networks, Precisely, UEFA, Johnson Control, Kone, and many more.
+Our solution is currently used by leading global enterprises like Siemens Building Technologies, Liebherr Mining, Kone, Johnson Controls International, JFrog, Hexagon, Teradata, and Precisely.

 Customers have seen great results with Fluid Topics: